TreeHacks/hackpack-react-native/README.md

 });
 ```

 2. Now, let's use the post component in the home screen.
 Let's fetch posts from the [JSON Placeholder API](https://jsonplaceholder.typicode.com/).
 We can use the `fetch` function to fetch data from a server.
 We can use the `then` function to get the response from the server.
 We can use the `json` function to convert the response to a JSON object.
 We can use the `catch` function to catch any errors.
-Note, that we are using the `useEffect` hook to fetch the data when the component mounts. `useEffect` is used to perform side effects in a component, in otherwords, react to changes in the component through states or props.
+Note, that we are using the `useEffect` hook to fetch the data when the component mounts. `useEffect` is used to perform side effects in a component, in other words, react to changes in the component through states or props.

 ```jsx
 import { useState, useEffect } from 'react';